Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 Low value of transaction threshold is met: the cumulative ‘value of the transaction’ and other transactions between the parties is at least €2 million in a period of 12 months before the date of the transaction.
 As expected, the Draft Guidance confirms that this threshold relates to the entire value of the transaction, ie the consideration being paid by the acquirer, including any international dimension.

-Not an Internal reorganisation: a transaction is not required to be notified if the same undertaking, directly or indirectly, controls all the parties to the transaction.
+Not an internal reorganisation: a transaction is not required to be notified if the same undertaking, directly or indirectly, controls all the parties to the transaction.

 Transaction relates to, or impacts on, one or more critical sectors: The Draft Guidance helpfully confirms that an Irish nexus requirement applies to the following critical sectors.
 This means that the target must operate the “critical” element of its business, or the critical infrastructure must be located, in Ireland.

 • Critical infrastructure, whether physical or virtual, including energy, transport, water, health, communications, media, data processing or storage, aerospace, defence, electoral or financial infrastructure, and sensitive facilities, as well as land and real estate crucial for the use of such infrastructure.
-The Draft Guidance clarifies that a notification will only be required where the infrastructure in question comes within one of the categories designated in Annex 1 of EU Directive 2022/2557 (the CER Directive).
+The Draft Guidance clarifies that a notification will only be required where the infrastructure in question comes within one of the categories listed in Annex 1 of EU Directive 2022/2557 (the CER Directive).

-• Critical technologies and dual use items, including artificial intelligence, robotics, semiconductors, cybersecurity, aerospace, defence, energy storage, quantum and nuclear technologies as well as nanotechnologies and biotechnologies.The Draft Guidance clarifies that this category encompasses the definitive list of dual use items set out in Annex 1 of Council Regulation 2021/821, together with Council Common Position 2008/944/CFSP which governs the export of military technology and equipment.
+• Critical technologies and dual use items, including artificial intelligence, robotics, semiconductors, cybersecurity, aerospace, defence, energy storage, quantum and nuclear technologies as well as nanotechnologies and biotechnologies.
+The Draft Guidance clarifies that a technology is critical, and within scope, if it is listed as either a dual-use item in Annex 1 of the EU’s Dual Use Regulation (Council Regulation 2021/821), or as military technology or equipment in the EU’s Common Military List (Council Common Position 2008/944/CFSP).

 • Supply of critical inputs, including energy or raw materials, as well as food security.
 This includes activities where the target is engaged in the extraction, production or supply of the critical raw materials.

-• Sensitive data is held as an essential or critical part of the target business or asset, ie not in relation to employees, and
+• Sensitive data is held as an essential or critical part of the target business or asset, ie not only in relation to employees, and

 • The volume of such data is “substantial”, or